m4ttsch/omscs-notes-notes/computer-networks/routing.md

 In link state routing, each node distributes a network map to every other node in the network, and then each node performs a shortest-path computation between itself and all other nodes in the network.

-The shortest path computation can be performed using [Dijkstra’s algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).
+The shortest path computation can be performed using [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).

 **NB**: The description in the video of the steps taken by each node is terrible.
-For a great walkthrough of Dijkstra’s algorithm, check out this [video](https://www.youtube.com/watch?v=8Ls1RqHCOPw).
+For a great walkthrough of Dijkstra's algorithm, check out this [video](https://www.youtube.com/watch?v=8Ls1RqHCOPw).

 Two common link state routing protocols are **open shortest paths first** (OSPF) and **Intermediate System - Intermediate System** (IS-IS).